Moving from Garland to Austin, TX

 Best movers from Garland to Austin

-Safeway Moving is our top-rated full-service pick for larger moves from Garland to Austin.
-With 14 years in the moving industry and service throughout Texas, they're a strong fit for intrastate moves of 214 miles.
+Safeway Moving is our best overall value pick for full-service moves from Garland to Austin.
+With 14 years in the moving industry, statewide service throughout Texas, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 214 miles with the logistics infrastructure most local operators can't match.

 More Texas moving resources